-The microprocessor chip is placed on the motherboard into the processor socket which holds the processor chip .
-The C P U socket comes with a liver locking mechanism which firmly holds the processor chip into the C P U socket.
+The microprocessor chip is placed on the motherboard into the processor socket which firmly holds the processor chip .

-The CPU works at very high speed that generates considerable heat .
-And therefore , a heat-sink is mounted on the top of the processor chip which protects the processor chip from damage due to excessive heat.
+The CPU works at very high speed that generates considerable heat.
+And therefore, a heat-sink with small cooling fan is mounted on the top of the processor chip which protects the processor chip from damage due to excessive heat.

-The main function of the CPU is to execute the program and the operating system allocates the necessary resources to run the program.
+The main function of the CPU is to execute the program.
+The operating system allocates the necessary resources in terms of main memory RAM and the processor time in order to execute the program.

-The program contains number of program statements which are instructions to the CPU to perform a specific task.
-The C P U has to repetitively perform the Instruction Cycle ( Machine Cycle ) which is the basic operation of the CPU.
+The program code contains number of program statements.
+Each program statement is an instruction to the CPU to perform a specific task.
+The processor has to repetitively perform the Instruction Cycle which is the basic operation of the CPU.

 CPU Instruction Cycle